lightward/mechanic-tasks/tasks/auto-tag-customers-when-another-tag-is-added/README.md

 ## Documentation

 Configure this task with customer tags to watch for on the left, and associated tags to add on the right.
+(Feel free to use a comma-delimited list on the right side, too.)
 This task will run whenever a customer is created or updated, tagging as configured.